Enquire

 Two weeks in Zambia – a holiday itinerary

-Alice Lombard
+Alice Lombard Headshot

-Part of the African Safari Zambia & Visit Zambia & African Safari Collection
+Part of the Zambia Safari Collection

 Hailed as the home of the walking safari, Zambia is one of Africa’s premier wildlife destinations, boasting impressive numbers of flora and fauna.

-If you’d like to experience an authentic African safari, then a trip to Zambia should top your travel wishlist.
+If you’d like to experience an authentic safari, then a trip to Zambia should top your travel wishlist.
 Here’s a handy two week itinerary for a Zambia safari.

 Spend four days in the Mosi Oa Tunya National Park